heddatellef/Webutviklling/README.md

 We have chosen to use components from material-UI to save time when developing the frontend design.

 Since we use a dataset where it is interesting to compare the countries with each other on the different parameters they are judged on and that lead to their score, we chose to alway have the data sorted in some way.
-In this way you can always se which countries that esxells in which areas.
+In this way you can always se which countries that esxell in which areas.
 We found this to be an informative and intuitive way to deal with the data.
 Since the parameters in them selves not are that informative, we chose not to filter based on these.
-For exapmple we found out that filtering on "overall rank higher than 50" would be quite uninteresting, likeways with the other parameters.
+For exapmple we found that filtering on "overall rank higher than 50" would be quite uninteresting, likeways with the other parameters.
 For this reason we chose to only sort based on order in the different categories.

 #### Database